-At its meeting of July 21, 2014, the Municipal Facilities Committee approved a report from my Office's Asset Management Strategic Planning Unit recommending actions intended to help advance the City's economic development efforts by establishing a procedure to evaluate and designate City-owned properties for economic development opportunities and other City purposes.
-The report also contains a discussion and recommendations related to dedicating eligible sale proceeds from economic development properties for future economic development purposes, and consideration of additional staff resources to EWDD to assist with implementation of the City's economic development goals concerning City property.
-This action is now transmitted for Mayor and Council consideration.
+At its meeting of July 31, 2014, the Municipal Facilities Committee (MFC) approved a report from the Asset Management Strategic Planning (AMSP) unit in the Office of the City Administrative Officer (CAO) containing recommendations intended to help advance the City's economic development efforts by establishing a procedure to evaluate and designate City-owned properties for economic development opportunities and other City purposes.
+The report also contained a discussion and recommendations related to dedicating eligible sale proceeds from economic development properties for future economic development purposes, and consideration of additional staff resources for the Economic and Workforce Development Department (EWDD) to assist with implementation of the City's economic development goals concerning City property.
+This report amends the original in order to clarify approval authorities per the City's Administrative Code, and to remove proposed ordinance changes related to EWDD.

 After the dissolution of the CRA/LA, the City initiated a number of efforts to enhance the City's capacity to support economic development projects and programs to meet its larger economic development goals of creating new jobs, attracting new businesses and industries, maximizing the City's assets, and increasing General Fund revenue.
-Such initiatives have included formation of the Asset Management Strategic Planning (AMSP) unit in the Office of the City Administrative Officer (CAO), establishment of a new Economic and Workforce Development Department (EWDD), preparation of a comprehensive study of the City's Asset Management practices, and a proposed contract with an economic development non-profit to coordinate with City efforts.
+Such initiatives have included formation of the AMSP unit in the CAO's Office. establishment of EWDD, preparation of a comprehensive study of the City's Asset Management practices, and a proposed contract with an economic development non-profit to coordinate with City efforts.
 Substantial progress has been made on each of these initiatives.